-Junior year is ACT crunch time.
+Junior year is ACT crunch time – it’s key that you know how to study for the ACT junior year.
 This is the year you’ll do the most studying for the ACT and finally take the test.
 To start the year in a good place, set some time aside for test prep the summer before your junior year.
 We recommend you take the ACT your junior year, with the latest and last time you take it being late summer or early fall of your senior year.

 It’s Go Time: Creating a Study Plan for the ACT